We must respond with greater empathy towards mental illness; must replace stigma with solidarity. That would need time, and a lot more conversations.

 Mental Health Issues Are Normal

 Mental health issues are as normal as bodily health issues.
 Mental illness creates disabilities.
 As there is growing awareness about physical disabilities, we must also grow aware of mental illnesses and subsequent social and functional disabilities.
 The Norwegian Prime Minister, Kjell Magne Bondevik, was fighting depression during his very first year (1997–98) in office.
 He took a few weeks leave and returned recuperated.
 His country stood by him.
 He completed his term and went on to serve a second term as the Prime Minister.
 It is not surprising that Norway stands first in the Happiness Index.
 The rest of the world must learn from Norway.
 We must respond with greater empathy towards mental illnesses; must replace stigma with solidarity.
 That would need time, and a lot more conversations.
-Researchers time and again point out that a person with mental illness can be a functional and productive member of society.
-Of course

 a person with no mental health condition is more likely to experience higher levels of mental well-being; but a person with mental health conditions can still experience good level of mental well-being—if only we care.